 Easter Sunday in New Orleans is celebrated with — you guessed it — parades.
 Three parades roll through the French Quarter on Easter day beginning with the Historic French Quarter Easter Parade (9:45 a.m.), which parades to mass at St. Louis Cathedral, followed by the Chris Owens French Quarter Easter Parade (1:00 p.m.), culminating with the Gay Easter Parade (4:30 p.m.).
 All extravagant, and all free.

 Celebrating its 50th year, Jazz Fest is arguably the most anticipated event in New Orleans, after Mardi Gras.
 Taking place at the Fairgrounds across two weekend and on numerous stages, festival-goers show up in huge numbers for both the music and the food.
-Jazz Fest 2019 features internationally recognized musicians like the Rolling Stones, Katy Perry, Earth, Wind & Fire, Dave Matthews Band, Jimmy Buffett, Diana Ross, Pitbull, and others.
+Jazz Fest 2019 features internationally recognized musicians such as Katy Perry, Earth, Wind & Fire, Dave Matthews Band, Jimmy Buffett, Diana Ross, Pitbull, and others.
 Also taking the stage this year are local favorites Tank and the Bangas, Irma Thomas, Trombone Shorty, and the Rebirth Brass Band.
 Though the music really is the highlight of the festival, make plans to try the food (think Cochon de lait po-boys, Mango Freeze, and Crawfish Monica).
 Ticket prices vary.

 Held at Central City BBQ, NOLA Crawfish Festival combines an all-star lineup of local musicians with the tastiest, most flavorful crawfish for three nights of good eating and good times.
 On the music lineup, you’ll find Soul Brass Band, Anders Osborne, and more.
 Stop in at NOLA Crawfish Fest April 29-May 1 from 3-10 p.m. nightly.
 Tickets start at $35.

 Head downtown to Julia Street for this block party, traditionally held on the first weekend in May.
 From 5:30-11 p.m., enjoy live music, drinks, and access to the latest exhibitions from participating galleries along the block.
 Free.